 Year 1 Year 2 Three cou are requir This is opti whose Prin above.
 Rese A two-cou (210, 211) students e productio per.
-This is whose Prin ethodology Irses (205, 206, 207) ed in the first year. onal for students mary Field is PT (see earch Seminar designed to give experience in the in of a research pa- optional for students mary Field is PT (see TA Training 1 Course (501) in Year 1.
-Primary (Written Co sive E Exam fields: Al Four courses a the field prior t exam.
-Courses are to 1 & 2, with the taken after Ye Early Summer ing.
-P/CP/IR/PT are required in to taking the aken in Years exam to be ear 2 in the (Written C sive Exa Pa Exam fields: , EP; Field Pap CP/IR/PT/IP, 1 special petiti selected sub Courses are 1 and 2, with taken in the Exam Offerin start of Year er fields: AP/ EP, IP, or by on a student- field. taken in Years the exam Late Summer Year 3 The first ho the Spring second ho above).
-The first half (210) is taken in the Spring of Year 2 and the second half (211) is taken in Fall of Year 3.
-Four elective courses are required outside the Primary & Secondary Fields and are taken mainly in Year 3. - Distributed Option: Four courses outside the Primary & Secondary Fields, with at least one core course in each of two fields. - Concentrated Option: Four courses in one field outside the Primary & Second ary Fields.
-Prospectus and Advancement to Candidacy Upon completing all the requirements above, the student prepares a dissertation pro- spectus and defends it orally.
+This is ethodology Irses (205, 206, 207) ed in the first year. onal for students mary Field is PT (see earch Seminar designed to give experience in the in of a research pa- optional for students mary Field is PT (see TA Training 1 Course (501) in Year 1.
+Primary Fi (Written Comp sive Exar Exam fields: AP/CF Four courses are re the field prior to to exam.
+Courses are taken 1 & 2, with the exa taken after Year 2 Early Summer Exar ing.
+P/IR/PT equired in aking the n in Years am to be the the (Written C sive Exa Pa Exam fields: / EP; Field Pap CP/IR/PT/IP, f special petiti selected sub Courses are f 1 and 2, with taken in the I Exam Offerin start of Year er fields: AP/ EP, IP, or by on a student- field. aken in Years the exam .ate Summer Year 3 the Spring second he Prospectus and Advancement to Candidacy Upon completing all the requirements above, the student prepares a dissertation pro- spectus and defends it orally.
 Successful completion of this requirement advances the student to candidacy.
 Students are expected to advance to before the beginning of Year 4.
 Years 4-6 The final requirement is the Department.
 Studer preparation of a do